Jeanette Hegg Duestad: 2023

 At the 2023 European 10 m Events Championships in Tallinn, her gold medal in 10 m air rifle was Norway's first in 10 meter since Anne Grethe Jeppesen's victory in 1981.
-She also won the gold medal in 10 m air rifle team, with Jenny Stene and Katrine Lund, and she won the 10 m air rifle mixed team, teamed with Jon-Hermann Hegg.
+She also won the gold medal in 10 m air rifle team, with Jenny Stene and Katrine Lund, in addition to winning the 10 m air rifle mixed team, teamed with Jon-Hermann Hegg.

 She was part of the Norwegian winning team in 50 m rifle (team match) at the 2023 European Games, along with Mari Bårdseng Løvseth and Jenny Stene.
 She also competed in 50 m rifle (match) at the games, placing fifth.
 At the same European Games she also won a silver medal in 10 m air rifle team, along with Milda Marina Haugen and Jenny Stene, after being defeated by Switzerland in the gold medal match.

 At the 2023 ISSF World Shooting Championships in Baku, she won a silver medal in 50 m rifle prone team, along with Mari Bårdseng Løvseth and Jenny Stene, closely behind the Swiss winning team.
 She also won a silver medal in 300 m rifle prone team, along with Katrine Lund and Jenny Vatne.
 She won a bronze medal in 50 m rifle 3 positions team, along with Jenny Stene and Mari Bårdseng Løvseth.
 In the very last competition at the 2023 championships she won a gold medal in 300 m rifle 3 positions team, along with Katrine Lund and Jenny Vatne.

 Competing in the 2023 ISSF World Cup, she placed third in 10 meter air rifle at the world cup final in Doha in November.